daun/processwire-dashboard/README.md

 ## Requirements

-Currently tested and supported only for the current `dev` branch of ProcessWire (version 3.0.143 and up).
+Tested and supported for the latest stable version of ProcessWire (3.0.148).
 It may well work with older versions, I can't however give any guarantuees.
-Also, tested in recent versions of Chrome only.
+Should display fine in all browsers that properly support CSS grids.
+Recommended for use with AdminThemeUikit.

 ## Adding Panels